 4.2.
-All insider information that becomes known for the first time within KTM AG or KTM SMC and which is recognised as such must be reported immediately to the KTM AG board of directors and the compliance officer.
+All insider information which becomes known about for the first time in KTM AG or in KTM SMC, KTM SC and/or HQV MC and is recognised as such must be reported immediately to the board of directors of KTM AG and the compliance officer.

 4.3.
-Written documentation and external storage media, especially CD-ROMs and USB flash drives, which contain insider information must be stored in a manner that renders them inaccessible by individuals who are not involved in the processing of this insider information, the written documentation or the external storage media as part of their duties.
+Written documentation and external data carriers, especially CD-ROMs and USB sticks which contain insider information, must be stored in such a manner that it is not accessible by those persons who are not involved in the processing of this insider information, written documentation or data carriers as part of their duties.

 4.4.
-Electronically stored data, including electronic mail, which contains insider information must be secured in a manner that renders it inaccessible by individuals who are not involved in the processing of this insider information or data as part of their duties.
+Electronically stored data including electronic mail which contains insider information is to be secured in such a manner that it is not accessible by those persons who are not involved in the processing of this insider information or data as part of their duties.

 5. Passing on of insider information

 5.1.
-Insider information must also be treated as strictly confidential towards other company areas during internal business transactions.
+Insider information must be treated as strictly confidential when dealing with other company areas, including internal business traffic.

 5.2.
-Insider information may therefore only be passed on from one area of confidentiality to another company area if this is required for company purposes.
-Such passing on of information must be limited to cases of absolutely necessity.
+Insider information may therefore only be passed on from one area of confidentiality to another company area if it is required for company purposes.
+Such passing on of information must be limited to when it is absolutely necessary.

 5.3.
-The compliance officer must be notified immediately as soon as insider information is passed on from an area of confidentiality.
-The latter must record the information content, the name of the reporting person, the time/date that the notification was received and the time/date that the information was passed on, as well as the names of all persons who already have knowledge, or will receive knowledge, of the insider information.
+As soon as insider information is passed on from an area of confidentiality, the compliance officer must be notified immediately.
+The latter must record the information content, the name of the reporting person, the date the notification was received and the date the information was passed on as well as the names of all persons who already have knowledge or will receive knowledge of the insider information.
 This obligation does not apply if the passing on of insider information is part of the existing institutionalised and predefined information flows.
-Institutionalised and predefined information flows must be documented in writing at KTM AG and KTM SMC and brought to the attention of the compliance officer.
+Institutionalised and predefined information flows must be documented in writing in KTM AG as well as in KTM SMC and brought to the attention of the compliance officer.

 5.4.
-In accordance with Section 48 d paras.
-1 and 3 BörseG, insider information is subject to further secrecy up until its publication even after it has left an area of confidentiality.
-Upon leaving an area of confidentiality, the addressees of the insider information must therefore be advised that the communication contains insider information which may not be misused in the sense of Section 48 b BörseG.
+In accordance with § 48 d paras.
+1 and 3 BörseG, insider information is subject to further secrecy up to its publication even after it has left an area of confidentiality.
+On leaving an area of confidentiality, the addressees of the insider information must therefore be advised that it concerns insider information which may not be misused in the sense of § 48 b BörseG.

 5.5.
-The passing on of insider information to non-company persons is only permitted if this is required for company purposes, if the passing on is limited to the extent absolutely necessary and if the non‑company person – provided that he/she is not already bound to secrecy by law or rules of conduct – is bound within the framework of an agreement to treat the insider information as confidential and to not misuse it in the sense of Section 48 b BörseG (“Non-Disclosure Agreement”).
-Section 48 b BörseG must be observed at all times in cases where insider information is passed on.
+The passing on of insider information to non-company persons is only permitted, if it is necessary for company purposes, if the passing on is limited to the extent absolutely necessary and if the non company person – provided he/she is not bound to secrecy by law or code of conduct – is bound within the framework of an agreement to treat the insider information as confidential and not misuse it in the sense of § 48 b BörseG (“Non-Disclosure Agreement”).
+In the case of passing on, § 48 b BörseG must be observed at all times.

 5.6.
-Areas of confidentiality must be separated from other company areas via suitable organisational measures to prevent the misuse or passing on of insider information.
-The following technical measures in particular serve to aid this:
+Areas of confidentiality must be separated from other company areas via suitable organisation-based measures to prevent the misuse or passing on of insider information.
+The following technical measures serve to aid this:

-- Storage of written documentation and external data storage devices in locked filing cabinets
+- Storage of written documentation and external data carriers in locked filing cabinets

-- Securing of files containing insider information by means of passwords
+- Securing of files containing insider information via passwords

-- Change of password at least every six months
+- Change of password at least every 6 months

 - Copy protection on storage media

-- Activation of a locking function on IT systems containing programs and data with insider information when leaving the workplace, so that access to the program or data is no longer possible
+- Activation of a locking function on IT systems which contain programs and data with insider information when leaving the workplace so that access to the program or data is no longer possible

 - Use of code names for confidential projects